SL911-x/units-network-bot-auto/README.md

-# Units Network Testnet Bot
+# Units Network Testnet Bot Auto

 This repository contains a Node.js application that automates transactions on the Units Network Testnet using multiple private keys.